hillarykrumbholz/Pewlett_Hackard_Analysis/README.md

 - Data source: departments.csv, employees.csv, managers.csv, dept_emp.csv, titles.csv, salaries.csv
 - Software: PostgreSQL 11.6, Visual Studio Code 1.40.2

-Written report:
-Presents a cohesive written
-report that includes the
-following:
-Summary of the results
-✓ number of individuals retiring
-✓ number of individuals being
-hired
-✓ number of individuals
-available for mentorship role
-Additionally, the summary
-should include
-✓ one recommendation for
-further analysis on this data set

 ### The Entity Relationship Diagram:
 ![ERD](https://github.com/hillarykrumbholz/Pewlett_Hackard_Analysis/blob/master/Images/EmployeeDB.png)

 ## Module Objective
 Find the number of employees that are eligible for retirement and the departments they work in.
 We also want to know how many managers are working at Pewlett Hackard.
 Lastly, the sales team wants specifics of their department, so they need to know how many how many of their employees will be leaving.